chappy84/grumpy-phpunit/testing-db.markdown

         ->will($this->returnValue($databaseResultSet));

-Next, create a mock object to represent the object that PDO would give us back when we run the prepare() method.
+Next, create a mock object to represent the object that PDO would give us back when we run the *prepare()* method.

-My use of StdObject is okay here for the purposes of this particular test.
+My use of stdClass is okay here for the purposes of this particular test.
 It doesn't really matter what type of object the mocked statement is because we are more interested in what is returned via those two methods.
 I've used this trick a few times when dealing with mocked objects that need to return other objects.

+You can create a MockPDO object by extending a PDO object and over-riding the constructor.
+I find it unnecessary for testing purposes.

 {: lang="php" }
     <?php
-    $db = $this->getMockBuilder('PDO')
+    $db = $this->getMockBuilder('stdClass')
-        ->disableOriginalConstructor()
         ->setMethods(array('prepare'))
         ->getMock();
     $db->expects($this->once())
         ->method('prepare')
         ->will($this->returnValue($statement));

-Finally, create a mocked PDO object and tell it to return our mocked statement object.
-Note the use of disableOriginalContructor().
-This is needed because in this particular test I only care about returning the value from the prepare() method.
-By not executing the constructor, we don't have to worry at all about passing in a correctly-formatted DSN like PDO would normally expect.
+Finally, create another mocked object and tell it to return our mocked statement object.

 {: lang="php" }
     <?php